+As a former pupil of Filton Technical College in Bristol, I am decided we deal with similarly schooling faculties with the seriousness they deserve.
 College – and my economics teacher Charalambos Stamboulieh – helped make me who I am these days, the first FE chancellor of the exchequer.
 I attended a comprehensive faculty in Bristol; my eldest brother, Tariq, had left college at sixteen and gone immediately into paintings.
 Nobody in my circle of relatives had attended university.
-But then I started out hearing about college from my cousin it sounded pretty attractive, and I wanted to hold my options open.
+But then I started out hearing about college from my cousin.
+It sounded pretty attractive, and I wanted to hold my options open.

-The demanding situations dealing with younger human beings these days are exceptional to the ones I confronted: they will input working existence as era revolutionizes the face of the industry and with emerging economies converting the global financial system.
-Those modifications have made FE faculties extra crucial than ever to the life-opportunities of our young humans.
+It becomes at university I met the first of my exquisite mentors – Mr. Stamboulieh, or Charles to his college students.
+He didn’t just teach economics; he ignited my preference to visit a college to have a look at economics – and gave me the confidence to recognize I may want to accomplish that.
+The demanding situations dealing with younger human beings these days are exceptional to the ones I confronted: they will input working existence as the era revolutionizes the face of the industry and with emerging economies converting the global financial system.
+Those modifications have made FE faculties extra crucial than ever to the life opportunities of our young humans.
 Many of them will work in absolutely new industries, which include stopping and mitigating climate alternate, and many more will work in fields we’ve now not even thought of but.

-It will imply we are able to aid the delivery of the brand new T-Level qualifications rolling out in September 2020.
-These -12 months courses, in topics as numerous as accounting, digital manufacturing, and construction, will change the face of vocational education in these united states.
-We’ll also be able to spend greater on high priced courses along with vital STEM subjects.
-Science, technology, engineering, and mathematics open the door to nicely-paid jobs.
+As Britain leaves the EU on 31 October properly, colleges are crucial to increase the capabilities and education necessary to help our younger human beings on the road to a brighter destiny.
+To deliver on that inside the spending round next week, I will make investments a similarly £400 million in training for 16- to 19-yr-olds subsequent yr – the largest boom for a decade.
+It will imply we can aid the delivery of the brand new T-Level qualifications rolling out in September 2020.
+This -12 months courses, in topics as numerous as accounting, digital manufacturing, and construction, will change the face of vocational education in these united states.
+We’ll also be able to spend greater on high-priced courses along with vital STEM subjects.
+Science, technology, engineering, and mathematics open the door to nicely paid jobs.
 It will mean extra students becoming eligible for the superior maths top rate, adding £six hundred to college budgets for every additional pupil who takes on A- and AS-degree maths.
 And it will additionally imply more investment in the inspiring instructors we need to fuel the dreams and aspirations of students – and to change lives.

 Further schooling, like several of our public offerings, is a lifeline of opportunity for our young human beings.
-We’ll make a sturdy declaration in backing it at next week’s spending spherical and I’ll preserve to examine what extra we can do to help, just as my FE university opened my horizons and set me on my manner.
+We’ll make a sturdy declaration in backing it at next week’s spending spherical, and I’ll preserve to examine what extra we can do to help, just as my FE university opened my horizons and set me on my manner.
 Thank you, Charles.